kernelci/kernelci-core/doc/kci_build.md

 main difference between doing this with `kci_build` and manually calling `make`, is that `kci_build` will also generate some meta-data that can be send to the backend API and used when generating tests.
-The example below uses the [settings file](#1-local-settings-file) with the build configuration and defconfig passed as command line arguments.
+The example below uses the [local settings file](#1-local-settings-file) mentioned previously with the build configuration and defconfig passed as command line arguments.

 First, `init_bmeta` will create the basic build meta-data with the CPU architecture, the compiler type, the build configuration and the kernel